Common Questions about

-First of all, listening to lots of Salsa music will help you to find, recognize and understand, the beat.
+First of all, listening to lots of Salsa music will help you to find, recognize and understand the beat.

 Try to find the beat in the song, and keep counting through the whole song.

 If you are having trouble finding the beat, ask us!

-- Taking large steps will throw your timing off.
+Taking large steps will throw your timing off.
 Try dancing with shorter steps.
 You will see the difference.

--In salsa you move on counts 123 and 567; on count 4 and 8 you do not move, but just count the beat.
-By taking steps on counts 4 and 8 you are falling off the beat.
+In salsa you move on counts 123 and 567; on count 4 and 8 you do not move, but just count the beat.

-- People tent to move slower when they first learn.
+People tend to move slower when they first learn.
 This is caused by tension in their body since

 How can I learn salsa faster?